-We have some exciting news here at Sei Mee Tea, and of course it has to do with our lovely Japanese Teas… We proudly present the very best Matcha to you.
+We have some exciting news here at Sei Mee Tea, and of course, it has to do with our lovely Japanese Teas… We proudly present the very best Matcha to you.

 This month we are bringing on four distinctive new teas from the Sakamoto Tea Farm that we visited this spring during our trip to Japan.

-We are so excited to be bringing on these top quality Gyokuro tea and Matcha.
+We are so excited to be bringing on this top-quality Gyokuro tea and Matcha.
 These teas were grown with much love and intent by Shuichiro Sakamoto, a 3rd generation tea grower in the prefecture of Kagoshima on Kyushu Island, the most southern of the main islands of Japan.

 What is Gyokuro?
 How beneficial is it for you?

 Compared to other brewed green tea, Gyokuro is high in L-theanine and makes a good balance of calm alertness.
 The very best Gyokuro, such as “Tea Master Gyokuro” from Sakamoto Farm as shown below, offers you a pleasant complexity in flavor: vegetal, savory, sweet, and fruity.
-You will enjoy quality Gyokuro when you would like to enjoy a pleasant, sustainable energy with sophisticated taste of high grade green tea.
+You will enjoy quality Gyokuro when you would like to enjoy pleasant, sustainable energy with the sophisticated taste of high-grade green tea.